rongkangw/tp/docs/UserGuide.md

 #### Displaying an event : `event`

-Displays a specified event from the club book with its participating members.

 Format: `event INDEX`

-* This will display the event at the specified `INDEX`.
+*  Displays the event at the specified `INDEX`.
 * `INDEX` refers to the index number shown in the displayed event list.
 * `INDEX` **must be a positive integer 1,2,3, ...​**

 Examples:
-* `listEvents` then `event 2` displays the 2nd event in the displayed event list.
+* `listEvents` then `event 2` displays the full content of the 2nd event in the displayed event list.

-### Listing all events : `listEvents`

-Shows a list of all events in the club book.

-Format: `listEvents`

 ### Managing Event Participants